What are my options?

 In an ideal world, I would like to see a client enter retirement debt free and with 3-6 months' income on easily accessible deposit in case of an emergency.
 This may not always be possible, but the ability to take tax free cash at the time retirement benefits are drawn may be used for this issue.
 Tax free cash can now also be taken from funds accumulated by Protected Rights or Safeguarded Rights, which are Protected Rights transferred under a (divorce) pension sharing order.
 Therefore, care needs to be taken, especially if the benefits are being drawn from a final salary scheme or policy with a guaranteed annuity rate, as the cash gained may result in the loss of an annuity rate that cannot be replicated elsewhere.

-Historically, the most common way to take retirement benefits under pension plans was to take the maximum tax free cash sum available and use the balance of your fund to buy an annuity.
-An annuity is a level or increasing income for the rest of your life and is taxed in the same way as a salary.
+Historically, the most common way to take retirement benefits under pension plans was to take the maximum tax-free cash sum available and use the balance of your fund to buy an annuity.
+An annuity is a level or increasing income for the rest of your life and is taxed in the same way as salary.

-An annuity gives you payments at stated intervals until your death.
-You give your pension fund either to the insurance company that you have built up your funds with or to another on the open market to purchase as large an income as possible for the rest of your life (sometimes called the Open Market Option / OMO).
-There are a number of types of annuity, which include Guaranteed, Value-protected and Impaired Life Annuities.
+An annuity gives you payments at stated intervals (monthly as an example) until your death.
+You give your pension fund (in whole or in part) either to the insurance company that you have built up your funds with or to another on the open market to purchase as large a taxable income as possible, either for the rest of your life (sometimes called the Open Market Option / OMO), or for an agreed fixed term (as an example 5 years).
+There are several types of annuities, which can include guaranteed, value-protected, smoker and impaired life annuities.

 Guarantees & Dependants' Pensions

 Guaranteed annuities simply purchase an income based on the annuitant's age, normal life expectancy and the level of Gilt yields (on which annuity rates are based).
-These guaranteed annuities can be improved upon for 'impaired lives', which are subject to medical evidence, because of reduced life expectancy, and this is an area where there could be an improvement in the basic annuity rate available at the time.
-This might be relevant for those who have past ill health situations, continuing health conditions or / and are smokers / ex-smokers.
+These guaranteed annuities may be improved upon for 'impaired lives', which are subject to medical evidence, because of reduced life expectancy, and this is an area where there could be an improvement in the basic annuity rate available at the time.
+This might be relevant for those who have past ill health situations, continuing health conditions, and/or are smokers / ex-smokers.

 Advantages of an Annuity